MatrixManAtYrService/ipfs-trie/README.md

 From the top level directory...

 #### Run without installing
-`python ipfs-trie`
+`python ipfs_trie`

 #### Installation
 `python3 setup.py install --record installed_files.txt` in a root shell.
-After this, the command: `ipfs-trie` will be available from anywhere.
+After this, the command: `ipfs_trie` will be available from anywhere.

 #### Uninstall
 `cat installed_files.txt | xargs rm -f && hash -r` in a root shell.